panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 Checking for variables existence is necessary to determine if an external script has been successfully loaded into the web page, or to determine if the browser supports a Web API (`IntersectionObserver`, `Intl`).

 How to determine if a variable is defined in JavaScript?
-The answer is not straightforward as it seems, so let's find out!
+The answer is not straightforward, so let's find out!

 ## 1. The states of a variable

-Before jumping into specific techniques to determine the variable's existence, I'd like to have an agreement about the terms I'm going to use.
+Before jumping into specific techniques to determine the variable's existence, I'd like to have an agreement on the related terms I'm going to use.

 In the following 2 sections, I'll make clear what it means for a variable to be "defined"/"not defined" and "initialized"/"uninitialized".